tech-workspace/nxsnotifier/README.md

 # NXS Notifier

-I just made a change here v1
+I just made a change here in README file - v1

 A React Native Expo app with MongoDB backend for managing inquiries with on-demand real-time notifications.